kabartolo/launch-school/210_js/basics/notes.md

 The `switch` statement compares an expression with `case` labels; the statement(s) following the first `case` label that matches are executed.

 However, the `switch` will continue to the next cases until it reaches `default` or a `break` statement.
-To force the `switch` to stop after the first one match, insert a `break` statement to each `case` statement.
+To force the `switch` to stop after the first match, insert a `break` statement to each `case` statement.

 ```javascript
 var reaction = 'negative';